Smith-Pad/subjects/README.md

 4. In the CMD or Powershell, use this command: `sass` to make sure it works properly.

 ## In other news

-- Possibly symlinking directories for more maintainability

--
+- Creating Scripts to make it more efficient to maintain the Subjects feature of the Smith-Pad platform

 ## Experimental Instructions